yazanabuashour/finch/README.md

 ## ✨ Features

-- [ ] Ability to see trends/breakdown for any past month
 - [ ] yearly summaries
 - [ ] multi-month select in history page
 - [ ] improve search/filter performance in history when viewing all transactions
-- [ ] system prompt or other ai instructions
+- [ ] ability to add a new category

 ## 🗄️ Database